holon-platform/platform/CONTRIBUTING.md

 # Set up your development environment

 To build the source you will need to install [Apache Maven](http://maven.apache.org) v3.3.0 or above and JDK 1.8.

+# Prepare Your Commit

+## Include a test

+For non-trivial patches, we would like the patch to include automated tests.
+Unit tests are preferred.
+Test cases should succeed with the patch and fail without the patch.

+If the patch is a performance improvement, please include some benchmark data that tells us how much the performance is improved.

+## Use real name in git commits

+Please configure git to use your real first and last name for any commits you intend to submit as pull requests, as submitted against the Contributor License Agreement (CLA):

+    Author: First Last <user@mail.com>

+You can configure this via the account admin area in GitHub (useful for fork-and-edit cases) or _globally_ on your machine with

+    git config --global user.name "First Last"
+    git config --global user.email user@mail.com

+## Format commit messages

+Please format your commit messages in the following way:

+    Short (50 chars or less) summary of changes (#1234)

+    More detailed explanatory text, if necessary.

+    Further paragraphs come after blank lines.

+1. Use imperative statements in the subject line; reference a ticket number if applicable.
+1. Restrict the subject line to 50 characters or less if possible.
+1. Describe the problem solved and what was done to solve the problem.

+# Submit your pull request

+## Run all tests prior to submission

+Make sure that all tests pass prior to submitting your pull request.

+## Respond to review comments

+Your pull request will almost certainly get comments from reviewers on ways in which the patch can be improved.
+Please respond to those comments and be sure to tell the reviewers what changes you are making; ignoring reviewers is a good way to get ignored in return.

+## Expect rework and don't get discouraged

+After you have submitted your change, be patient...!
+Ideally we try to get a response within one business day.
+You should receive comments within a week or so; if that does not happen, make sure that you have sent your patches to the right place.

+The Holon Platform team mission is to keep code quality and stability as high as possible, and to keep complexity at a minimum.
+Your changes, if accepted, may be heavily modified prior to merging.
+You will retain "Author:" attribution for your Git commits and it is granted that the bulk of your changes remain intact.
+You may be asked to rework the submission.

+# Questions and contacts

+Feel free to write us at dev@holon-platform.com for any question, proposal or information request.

+# More information

+Read more about best practices in [this github guide](https://opensource.guide/how-to-contribute/).